 - If the respondent is in violation of the permanent injunction, he or she may be faced with civil and criminal penalties.

-How is a dating violence injunction unique?
+How is a dating violence restraining order unique?

 - The petitioner and the respondent must have been dating within the previous six months.

 - The relationship cannot be casual; it must be include affection or sexual involvement.

 - The petitioner must prove to the court that he or she is a dating violence victim or has a reasonable belief that he or she will become a dating violence victim.

 - A legal guardian or parent of a victim, or the victim himself or herself, may file a petition for an injunction against dating violence.